Use Case Guide

 Best NAS Hard Drives (2026)

-NAS drives are purpose-built for network-attached storage enclosures like Synology, QNAP, and TrueNAS.
-Unlike desktop drives, NAS drives are rated for 24/7 continuous operation, include rotational vibration (RV) sensors to compensate for multi-drive vibration, and use CMR recording for reliable RAID performance.
+NAS drives are purpose-built for network-attached storage enclosures like Synology, QNAP, TrueNAS, and UnRAID.
+Unlike desktop drives rated for 2,500 hours/year, NAS drives are certified for 24/7 continuous operation with 180TB/year (or higher) workload ratings.
+Critically, they must be CMR-only — never SMR for RAID use.

 The top NAS drive families are the Seagate IronWolf, WD Red Plus, and Toshiba N300 — all available in capacities from 4TB to 20TB+.